Posted: March 15, 2021

 When it comes to moving to senior living, older adults must “give up their homes” and downsize to apartment living.
 It is quite an emotional journey, often coming with much reluctance and grief.

-In additional to the logistical details necessary to make a move, here are five thoughts to consider in order to ease the emotional burden:
+In additional to the logistical details necessary to make a move, here are five thoughts to consider in order to managing emotions that may arise when downsizing and moving to senior living.

 While living in and enjoying your primary home, set up a schedule to downsize your belongings and memorabilia, well before an expected move.
 Start with a single drawer or closet shelf, so that the emotions can be segmented in smaller moments of time and effort.
 Set up rewards for yourself when you accomplish each little goal.